caratliff/caratliff.github.io/_pages/portfolio.md

 author_profile: true
 ---

+## Capstone
+* Arria Boost: Sports Analytics Data Storytelling
+  * Built a robust machine learning model to rank and predict the performance of NCAA Division I soccer teams (men and women).
+  * Developed an interactive dashboard that serves as a tool for end-users to receive stats and narratives for well-informed sports decisions.

 ## Statistical Modeling
 * StockX Sneaker Analysis ([github](https://github.com/rmratliffbrown/stockx-sneaker-stats) // [report](https://github.com/rmratliffbrown/stockx-sneaker-stats/blob/main/final-report.pdf))
   * Utilized sneaker data from the 2019 StockX Data Contest to regress "hype value" (difference between retail value and resale value) on sneaker characteristics like color, brand, type, etc. to draw conclusions on which variables play a signficant role in determining the total resale value.